 TGbe editor: Please change the first paragraph in 35.3.18 as follows:

+(#4762, 5669, 6881, 6550, 5864, 5613, 7614) The EMLMR mode is an operation mode for a MLMR non-AP MLD, where through switching receive chains and transmit chains among the EMLMR links in a TXOP after receiving the initial frame from the AP affiliated with the AP MLD, a non-AP STA affiliated with the non-AP MLD that is operating on EMLML link uses its spatial multiplexing capability to transmit and/or receive PPDUs, with a number of spatial streams that are greater than the per-link spatial streams.

-A non-AP MLD may operate in the EMLMR mode on a specified set of the enabled links between the non-AP MLD and its associated AP MLD.
-The specified set of the enabled links in which the EMLMR mode is applied is called EMLMR links. (#4425)The EMLMR links shall be indicated in the EMLMR Link Bitmap subfield of the EML Control field of the EML Operating Mode Notification frame by setting the bit positions of the EMLMR Link Bitmap subfield to 1.
+A non-AP MLD may operate in the EMLMR mode on a specified set of the enabled links as defined in 9.4.1.74 (EML Control field) (#4761) between the non-AP MLD and its associated AP MLD.
+The specified set of the enabled links in which the EMLMR mode is applied is called EMLMR links.
+A STA of the non-AP MLD that is on an eMLMR link is an eMLMR STA. (#4425)The EMLMR links shall be indicated in the EMLMR Link Bitmap subfield of the EML Control field of the EML Operating Mode Notification frame by setting the bit positions of the EMLMR Link Bitmap subfield to 1.